Twins vs. Rangers Player Props Betting Odds

 Kepler Stats

-- Max Kepler has recorded 79 hits with 15 doubles, 20 home runs and 27 walks.
-He has driven in 48 runs.
+- Max Kepler has collected 81 hits with 16 doubles, 21 home runs and 29 walks.
+He has driven in 49 runs.

 Kepler Recent Games